 Our Future with Europe

-- on whatever basis, build a stable and positive relationship with the EU, which ensures continuing barrier-free trade on the best terms available;
+- build a stable and positive relationship with the European Union, which ensures continuing barrier-free trade on the best terms available;

-- should Brexit come about, in the first instance restore full reciprocal freedom of movement for residents of the UK and the EU of 27;
+- ensure full reciprocal freedom of movement for residents of the UK and the EU;

 - thereafter, work to become once again a full member of the European Union as soon as is practicably possible, as we are entitled to do under the Treaty of Rome.